entice/entice/milestones.md

 - entity as a generic state-synced event manager
 - entity attribute access as a behaviour
 - casting skills from the skillbar, considering cast-time and recharge-time
+- the skill distortion (id: 11), also update the unlocked skills

 ### Milestone 10